Hermann-SW/Raspberry_v1_camera_global_external_shutter/README.md

 So why do you may want global shutter videos?

 Mostly for fast moving scenes.
 The propeller of the mini drone rotates with 26000rpm and has a blade diameter of 34mm.
-The radial speed at blade tips is quite high, 0.034mm&ast;pi&ast;(26000/60)=46.3m/s(!) or 166.6km/h.
+The radial speed at blade tips is quite high, 0.034m&ast;pi&ast;(26000/60)=46.3m/s(!) or 166.6km/h.

-This is the frame you get with v1 camera normal [https://en.wikipedia.org/wiki/Rolling_shutter](rolling shutter) mode, total distortion:
+This is the frame you get with v1 camera normal [rolling shutter](https://en.wikipedia.org/wiki/Rolling_shutter) mode, total distortion:
 ![rolling shutter demo of propeller rotating with 26000rpm](res/rs.26000rpm.jpg)

 This is animation of video taken with global external shutter technique (scene lit by 5000lm led with 36µs strobe pulse duration):